-The vending machine dispenses Narcan (naloxone) to reverse opioid overdoses, emergency contraceptives, birth control, condoms, lube, harm reduction kits, gun locks and moreall at no cost.
-No ID, payment, or registration is required.
-"We want to make it easy for the community to access essential resources, not requiring someone to schedule an machine has been installed outside the Polk County Health appointment or ask a store clerk to unlock a case," said at 1907 Carpenter Ave. in Des Moines.
+The vending machine dispenses Narcan (naloxone) to reverse opioid overdoses, emergency contraceptives, birth control, at 1907 Carpenter Ave. in Des Moines.
 It will be regularly stocked and monitored to ensure it continues to meet community needs.

 Allison Smith, Executive Director of the Family Planning Council of Iowa.
 Through partnering to provide free harm reduction resources, the Family Planning Council of Iowa and Polk County Health Department aim to improve health outcomes for individuals and the community as a whole.